hqoss/node-http-client/README.md

 -   **Modularity & Configurability**; It's important that users can compose and easily change the ways in which they consume and work with this package.

-## 🧐 Why TypeScript

-In line with our guiding principles, this package is written in TypeScript.

-While the use of TypeScript is not prescribed, it is worth noting that adopting it _may_ result in increased productivity, as well as happier engineering teams.

-We've compiled a few reasons why _we_ ❤️ and recommend taking full advantage of TypeScript.

--   **Great tooling and overall developer experience.** Strong and thriving open-source community, backed by Microsoft.

--   **Increased productivity.** Type inference, intelligent code completion, and refactoring in confidence all contribute to increased productivity through minimising a specific class of bugs, reducing boilerplate, and maintaining a healthy codebase.

--   **Helps attract and retain the best talent.** TypeScript consistently ranks as one of the most loved _and_ wanted languages in the annual StackOverflow developer surveys.

--   **A taste of future JavaScript, with _optional_ types.** Always up-to-date with upcoming ECMA features, compliant with proposals/specs.

-You can read more about TypeScript in [the handbook](https://www.typescriptlang.org/docs/handbook/).

-## 🤩 Node version support
+## Node version support

-The TypeScript compiler is configured to target ES2018.
-In practice, this means projects consuming this package should run on Node 12 or higher, unless additional compilation/transpilation steps are in place to ensure compatibility with the target runtime.
+The project is configured to target ES2018.
+In practice, this means consumers should run on Node 12 or higher, unless additional compilation/transpilation steps are in place to ensure compatibility with the target runtime.

 Please see <https://node.green/#ES2018> for reference.